 Supplies:

-Notes on Supplies: The wire I got is aluminium and it’s really soft – the exact kind I have is what’s linked first in the supply list.
-The gold and sterling silver options I linked to are just options I found online that are the same gauge, but if you’d like the exact same results, get the same wire if, you can.
+Notes on Supplies: The wire I got is aluminium and it’s really soft.
+You can choose any wire you like (here are some options – including different colors), just go for something flat and the same gauge for similar results.
 For the other supplies, work with what you have available or borrow tools to keep costs on this project low.
-What I’ve listed worked well for me!
+What I’ve listed worked well for me because I had it already!

 How to Make Victorian Tinsel